SOliv1/boutique_ado_v1/readme/README5.md

         -   update toasts_success.html in line with the profiles success page
         -   update views.py and import messages
 # Profile App - Part 7 & 8
-Add the user profile field to the order admin in the checkout apps admin.py - Add checkout/views.py - This is so we really can find a way to associate the order with the user's profile when it's created which happens during the checkout process.
+Add the user profile field to the order admin in so ththe checkout apps admin.py - Add checkout/views.py - This is so we really can find a way to associate the order with the user's profile when it's created which happens during the checkout process.
 IMPORTANT! insert this in the views.py checkout: def checkout_success(request, order_number):
 """
 Handle successful checkouts
  """
 Here in the checkout success view.
 All we need to do is check whether the user is authenticated. re-fill all its fields with the relevant information.
 # Profile App - Part 9 & 10
+-   Go to webhook handler to update the user authentication experience *TIP* to select multiple areas to type at once use:
+ Alt + Click and use END, HOME
+AND CONTROL LFT/RGHT
+to skip around and make changes much faster
+-    comment out the form submit(); function(line 111 in checkout/js) so that form will fail then go and test the function. the webhandler should successfully allow the payment to go through even if the form fails.
+      And we'll never get to the checkout success page.
+        If our code is working though that should be no problem since the webhook handler will catch the payment intent succeeded webhook from stripe and handle everything for us.
+        Even with our form completely broken.
+Payments still work, and we can see stripe posting to the webhook URL in the terminal.
+It will still show in admin profile was attached as expected.
+        In fact even though the checkout page failed.
+        If the user were to come back to their profile.
+Later on, they'd see it in their order history.
+        Let's re-enable form submission in the stripe elementsJavaScript file. you will see this in admin (go to orders and you will see it has been successfully posted, and stripe posting to the webhook URL in the terminal that payment has succeeded.
+        Stripe has the payment and it has succeeded in the webhooks on stripe Re-enable form submission in the stripe elementsJavaScript file.
+Save and commit as "045 profile part5 update webhookhandler to handle profiles"
 # Profile App - Part 11 & 12
 # Profile App - Part 13 & 14